Kyle Rubisch

-Kyle Rubisch (born August 29, 1988) is a professional lacrosse player for the Saskatchewan Rush in the National Lacrosse League.
+Kyle Rubisch (born August 29, 1988) is a Canadian professional lacrosse player for the San Diego Seals of the National Lacrosse League (NLL).

 College and Club career

 Rubisch is a graduate from Dowling College.
 During his tenure there, he was named to the 2010 Eastern College Athletic Conference (ECAC) All-Star Team and was a First Team All American.
 He has also received several accolades with his hometown team, the Brampton Excelsiors of Major Series Lacrosse.

 Professional career

 Rubisch was the 2nd overall draft pick, going to the Boston Blazers in the 2010 NLL Entry Draft.
 In his rookie season Rubisch headed the Blazers defense recording a team-high 143 loose balls and 20 forced turnovers.
 Rubisch also netted his first NLL goal against Rochester on April 2.
 No surprise that after the season, Rubisch was named to NLL All-Rookie Team.

 In August 2011, the Blazers announced that they would be suspending operations, and a dispersal draft was held.
 Rubisch was picked second overall by the Edmonton Rush.
 Rubisch was named the NLL Defensive Player of the year in 2012, 2013, and 2014.

 Heading into the 2023 NLL season, Inside Lacrosse named Rubisch the #6 best defender in the NLL.

+Ahead of the 2024 season, Rubisch was traded to the San Diego Seals.